twodashes/universal/README.md

 See [CodePen example](https://codepen.io/paulshorey/pen/bGweWaB?editors=0012).
 Play around with all the functions.

-# Development:
+# Develop:

-This project is built using ES Modules in `./esm`.
-It is then compiled into CommonJS into `./cjs` and for the browser (exported as window.**) in `./**`.
-Read more about [ES Modules](https://nodejs.org/api/esm.html).

 Please try it, file an issue, add or fix some code, make a pull request.
 I'd love to make you an equal contributor.
 Contact [Paul Shorey](https://paulshorey.com) with any feaute requests or bugs.
 Thank you!
 Unit tests, code sandbox examples, and better documentation coming soon.

+This project is built using ES Modules in `./esm`.
+It is then compiled into CommonJS into `./cjs` and for the browser (exported as window.**) in `./**`.
+Read more about [ES Modules](https://nodejs.org/api/esm.html).

+## npm run build:

+**npm run build** runs these npm scripts, in this order:

+1. **ignore_index** - Copy ./esm/index.js to ./index.mjs (so it does not get converted in next step \*\*)
+2. **esm_cjs** - Convert ./esm to ./cjs
+3. **putback_index** - Copy ./index.mjs back to ./esm/index.js
+4. **esm_cjs_index** - Convert ./esm/index.js to ./cjs/index.js (so it can get processed without reference to other files)
+5. **browser** - Convert ./esm to ./__

+\*\* Don't want to convert `./esm/index.js` to `./cjs/index.js` along with all the other modules in `./esm`, because `rollup` breaks up the functions to prevent redundant code.
+But I actually want `index.js` to be redundant, to contain code that is already in the other module files.
+This way, `index.js` is self-contained, and other files are self-contained, not importing anything.
+I could not figure out how to configure `rollup` command to NOT build with `require()` commands.
+Can not have `require()` commands because the `parcel` command does convert to browser code well with require commands.
+Each file already needs to be self-contained before running `parcel build`.